jwhitham/Quake-2/README.txt

 the performance of your platform when running through a gameplay demo.
 In test mode, Headless Quake 2 plays the same demo, but also computes the CRC-32 of each frame after it is rendered, and checks this CRC-32 against a reference.

-This test is extremely sensitive to differences between your platform's floating-point implementation and the SSE2/VFP hardware which was used to compute the reference.
+The test is extremely sensitive to differences between your platform's floating-point implementation and the SSE2 FPU hardware which was used to compute the reference.
+If you are running on a different platform and don't have SSE2 (or ARM's VFP), you may get different results.
+The x87 FPU is not used for this reason.
+However, the test it is not affected by your math library, because the openlibm library is bundled.
+See headless_quake2/openlibm/README.md.